helenaly/helenaly/README.md

 - 👋 Hi, I’m @helenaly
 - 👀 I’m interested in cats and web development
 - 🌱 I’m currently learning Git and JavaScript
-- 💞️ I’m looking for an internship to learn even more web development
+- 💞️ I’m looking for an internship or work as a frontend developer / UX-designer
 - 📫 Reach me at helenal@protonmail.com

 <!---